 If your walls need a little more love and care than a coat of paint, Paintzen offers a drywall repair and skim coating service.
-Correctly preparing your drywall can help you to achieve a perfect painted finish that will last for many years.
+Correctly preparing your drywall can help you achieve a perfect painted finish for many years.

 What is drywall?
-Drywall is a type of board made from plaster, wood pulp, or other material, used to form the interior walls of houses.
+Drywall is a type of board made from plaster, wood pulp, or other material used to form houses’ interior walls.
 When you notice inconsistencies in your walls, it may be stemming from your drywall and is a sign that it needs some work.

-Before you start any paint project, it is always a good idea to check the quality of your walls.
+Before you start any paint project, it is always good to check your walls’ quality.
 If your wall is in good condition, but you want a new color, you can paint over the existing paint to give your room a quick update.

 Before you paint your new drywall, you need to apply a pre-coat to prepare the surface and help the paint adhere correctly.

-Apply a coat of primer to the drywall to cover up imperfections in the surface before applying your color.
+Apply a primer coat to the drywall to cover up imperfections on the surface before applying your color.
 You can color match the primer to your chosen color or leave it as is.

 Professional painters owe their success to more than just experience.
-Using the right materials along with proper preparation are crucial to getting that professional look for your home.
+Using the right materials and proper preparation are crucial to getting that professional look for your home.